shankhapaul22/Business-Data-Analysis-with-SQL/README.md

 The record label specializes in artists in the USA.
 Therefore we analyzed popularity of genres in the USA.

-We also did addtional research to find the employee performances, best countries to advertise and whether Chinook should continue to keep buying whole albums or individual tracks.
+We also did addtional research to find the employee performances, best countries to advertise and whether Chinook should continue to keep buying whole albums or switch over to only buying individual tracks.

 # Results